 While it is true that DSGE and its proponents are outside of science it is NOT correct to give the impression that an accident happened at some point on the way which led from science to non-science.
 The fact of the matter is that DSGE has ALWAYS been outside of science because economics has ALWAYS been outside of science.
 The adherents to the DSGE/RBC program have done exactly what they were supposed to do: “It is a touchstone of accepted economics that all explanations must run in terms of the actions and reactions of individuals.
 Our behavior in judging economic research, in peer review of papers and research, and in promotions, includes the criterion that in principle the behavior we explain and the policies we propose are explicable in terms of individuals, not of other social categories.”
 (Arrow, 1994, p.
 1)

 This definition of the subject matter translates into the following set of hardcore propositions/axioms: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub, 1985, p.
 147)

 The critical axioms are HC2 and HC5.
 Krugman put it nicely: “... most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point.”

 It is obvious to anyone with a modicum of scientific instinct that the axiomatic starting point of orthodox economics is methodologically forever unacceptable.
 The axiom set consists of blatant NONENTITIES but each student generation has swallowed it without turning an eyelid.
-Lucas, Sargent, Prescott certainly did.
+Lucas, Sargent, and Prescott certainly did.
 This is scientifically disqualifying.